LasseRosenow/Totoro-Monopoly/src/rules.md

 ## 2. Forest Tokens

-- Purpose: An alternative currency used for special actions like summoning the Catbus, avoiding penalties, or advancing toward victory.
+- Purpose: An alternative currency used for special actions like summoning the Catbus, avoiding penalties, or advancing towards victory.
 - Earning Forest Tokens:
   - Landing on natural places (owned or unowned) grants 1 token.
     - When another player lands on a natural place that you own, you gain 1 forest token (instead of rent).